I’ve read that our sense of smell has the longest memory of all of our five senses. Doesn’t that seem particularly true this time of year?

 I tucked the recipe away after the winter for several months, still remembering those wonderful flavors.
 Spring and summer came and went.
 I counted down until apple season, because I think October and this cake just fit like a glove.

 At long last, here we are.
-Fresh Michigan apples are finally sitting on my kitchen counter again, and I’ll bet on yours, too.
+Fresh Michigan apples are finally sitting on my kitchen counter again.
 This seasonal treat is just one more way to enjoy apples, spices, and whole grains, as baking season gets underway in earnest.

 Make sure everyone is home when you bake this moist gingerbread cake to appreciate the rich spicy fragrance.
 A weekend morning might be perfect.
 And then, just stop whatever you’re doing to enjoy a slice with loved ones while it’s still warm.